 Is there anything special that helps you stay focused?

-I listen to podcasts when I am working on something tedious that doesn’t require my full attention (Tim Ferris, Duncan Trussell, Terence McKenna recordings).
+I listen to podcasts when I am working on something tedious that doesn’t require my full attention (Tim Ferris, Duncan Trussell, Russell Brand).

 Whilst in creation mode, I prefer to listen to meditation music to try and achieve a “flow state”.
 Sometimes I will listen to the same song on repeat, which can work quite well with creative writing.